What’s the difference, dietitian vs. nutritionist?

 - Current President Elect of the Alaska Dietetics Nutrition Association

 How do you become a nutritionist?

-A nutritionist is considered to be someone who has a nutrition degree, yet they may not require any formal nutrition education, training, licensing, or certification depending on the state of practice.
+A nutritionist can be someone who has a nutrition degree, yet they may not require any formal nutrition education, training, licensing, or certification depending on the state of practice.
 The years of education and training needed for a nutritionist depends on the credentials they choose to obtain.
 Some certifications include a certified nutrition specialist (CNS) or clinical nutritionist (CN).
 Nutritionists typically focus on food behavior and teach individuals or populations about general nutrition and health.
 Like RDs, nutritionists can work in clinical, government, school, private, research, and school settings.
-However, they are commonly limited when counseling, and are often not permitted to perform specific nutrition counseling, nutrition diagnosis, or treat medical conditions.
+Nutritionists are commonly have a limit when counseling, and are not able to perform specific nutrition counseling, nutrition diagnosis, or treat medical conditions.
 On the other hand, some states may allow nutritionists to perform nutrition counseling, but they can’t seek reimbursement from insurance.

 Okay, so what’s the difference between an RD and RDN?

 They have identical meanings, however, there is a subtle difference between a registered dietitian (RD) and registered dietitian nutritionist (RDN).
 The term “Nutritionist” was added to RD to encompass a broader idea of wellness, along with the prevention and treatment of medical conditions.
 This difference also emphasizes that all RDs are nutritionists, but not all nutritionists are RDs.